 “Individuals with lymphedema need to pay particular attention to skin care, as they are significantly more prone to infection,” says Tabitha C. Muracco, PT, MSPT, CLT, a certified lymphedema therapist at Bryn Mawr Rehab Hospital, part of Main Line Health.
 “Our biggest concern is cellulitis, a potentially serious bacterial infection that progresses more rapidly—possibly within hours—in people with lymphedema.
 This is because these individuals have a protein-rich supply of fluid just waiting to feed the infection.”

-“Any opening in the skin provides a portal for infection,” says Erin Kemm, PT, MSPT, CLT-LANA, who applies her advanced training in lymphedema at Main Line Health Center at Exton Square.
+“Any opening in the skin provides a portal for infection,” says Erin Kemm, PT, MSPT, CLT-LANA, who applies her advanced training in lymphedema at Main Line Health Exton Square.
 “One of the most important things we can do as physical therapists is to educate our patients about how to protect their skin to avoid infection.
 It’s imperative.”

 Across Main Line Health, there is at least one certified lymphedema therapist at every major site.
 This experienced team regularly shares the following skin care tips with patients who are managing lymphedema: